Richard-Dent/expense_tracker_app_vanilla_javascript/README.md

 - Create Responsive UI for project
 - Display transaction items in DOM
-- Show balance, expense and income totals
+- Show balance, expense, and income totals
 - Add new transation and reflect in total
 - Delete items from DOM
 - Persist to local storage